 5) Make your meals ahead of time

 These are the worst times of the day to prepare a meal: 1) When you just woke up and are racing out the door to get to work on time.
 2) When you get home from a long work day, exhausted.
 Yet the former is when we most often prepare the lunch we would theoretically take to work, and the latter is when we usually make dinner.
-In those states, it’s no wonder we often just end up grabbing something to eat at the place up the street, or having a TV dinner.
+In those states, it’s no surprise that we often just end up grabbing something to eat at the place up the street, or having a TV dinner.
 We gravitate towards the unhealthy and the easy because making good-for-you meals takes time and energy, and we're usually contemplating making them during the time of the day when the last thing we want to do is spend 30 minutes cooking.

 I propose making a bunch of healthy meals all at once, during a relaxed period in the week, putting them in the refrigerator, and then pulling from those when it’s time to eat.
 This way, the easiest, laziest option is to just eat the food you’ve already prepared.
 I’ll usually spend 45 minutes one day preparing six servings of a dish I like.
 Then I have discovered a couple other options I can make with really quick prep times.
 So whenever it’s lunch time, I can either heat up one of those pre-prepared servings or make one of my quick go-tos.
 Does it get boring having one of the same three dishes everyday for lunch?
 A little.
 But not as boring as you might think.
 And let’s be honest, before I started eating healthy, I still only had maybe five or six dishes in my regular rotation anyway.
 Sure, I wish I had a bit more variety.
 But this is a minor tradeoff to make for the fact that it’s so much easier to eat healthy meals and, consequently, it’s a minor tradeoff to make for the fact that I feel so much better in day-to-day life.